Google

 All this led to a major paradigm shift which expanded my view of reality.
 The victory over insanity, persecution, and doom gave me the strength and inspiration to conquer my problems and put me on a path of discovery which gave me the interests I have today.
 My spiritual quest moved away from orthodox religion into a search for a “unified theory” which explained and accounted for all religious and supernatural phenomena.
 This led me into New Age and metaphysical realms.

 During my post-deconversion research, I also discovered that the Christian fundamentalist infallible doctrines I preached before were not what they claimed to be.
-You can read a book length article detailing the research and discoveries I made - a comprehensive point-by-point debunking treatise I wrote recently, entitled Debunking Every Argument of Christian Fundamentalists and Evangelists which covers 15 arguments made by Christian Evangelists and Apologists such as Josh McDowell and C.S.
-Lewis, filled with scholarly citations and quotations, at this link: http://www.happierabroad.com/Debunking_Christian_Arguments.htm.
-(FYI, a whole plethora of scholarly articles debunking every aspect and claim of Christian fundamentalism and the Bible can be found at www.secularweb.org and www.geocities.com/paulntobin/central.html)
+You can read a book I wrote detailing the research and discoveries I made during my search, entitled Debunking Christian Circular Arguments and Assumptions which addresses major arguments made by Christian Evangelists and Apologists such as Josh McDowell and C.S.
+Lewis, filled with scholarly citations and quotations.

 Post-graduation life and first relationships

-After finishing my last year of high school, I went to a community college and met my first girlfriend, a cute petite Vietnamese Accounting student named Phuong.
+After finishing my last year of high school, I went to a community college and met my first girlfriend, a cute petite Vietnamese Accounting student named Phuong Nguyen (aka Emmie Nguyen).

 But after two years together, we split due to irreconcilable differences and incompatibility, but remained friends. (i.e. I was open-minded, expressive, imaginative, free-thinking and free-spirited, while she was judgmental, materialistic, and closed-minded.)
 Gradually, I realized and discovered that my soul and destiny were not fit for a conventional business career or the corporate culture, but wasn’t sure what the alternatives were.
 I found that I was too much of a “free spirit” and a fish out of water in their materialistic and conformist mentality.
 My best talents and self seemed to lie in more creative pursuits.
 Therefore, I began to pursue acting in addition to a business degree, got involved in theatrical and film productions at school, and worked in a few professional film productions (movies, TV series, commercials, and corporate videos) through casting/talent agencies as well.
-My acting resume can be viewed at www.happierabroad.com/Resume_Acting.htm and my business resume at www.happierabroad.com/Resume_Business.htm.
+My acting resume and business reume can be viewed from my About Me page

 A few years later, I graduated from California State University Hayward with a business degree in Marketing and Computer Information Systems.
-Then I moved to Washington state to be with my next and long-time girlfriend, Robin, whom I met on the internet.
+Then I moved to Washington state to be with my next and long-time girlfriend, Robin LaFleur, whom I met on the internet.

 We lived a nice life together of balance and stability for two and a half years, and even got engaged to be married.
 However, unfortunately the relationship forced me to live in an area of the state with little career opportunity, so I was forced to take a string of meaningless dead-end jobs to pay the bills.
 Eventually, we grew apart and discovered that we wanted different things in life.
 The passion, chemistry, and energy between us was also gone, and we both yearned to be free.
 The split threw me into another state of psychological trauma for the second time in my life, since I had always been a hopeless romantic, and a believer in old-fashioned love, sticking through thick and thin.